thinkful-ei-rabbit/xavier-bookmarks-app/README.md

 Click on the name of a saved bookmark to visit the site attributed to it via a new tab.

-Users may also filter through their bookmarks via the 'filter-by' button to display ratings at a desired star rating.
+Users may also filter through their bookmarks via the 'filter-by' button to display ratings at or above a desired star rating.

 Users may expand a saved bookmark by clicking the carat-down button.
 On expand, to un-expand, please click the cancel button.